dixonjonas/ai-dev-assistant/README.md

 * **Developing the Frontend** Next, the frontend UI was developed.
 Here I focused on creating a simple and responsive interface that allowed users to easily input queries and view AI responses.
 Only essential buttons and layout adjustments were added, keeping the design clean and functional.

 * **Focusing on User Experience:** Throughout development, I kept the end-user in mind, aiming for a clean and intuitive interface.
-A key feature prioritized early was maintaining conversation history, an important aspect in any functional AI-assistant.
+A key feature prioritized early was maintaining conversation history, an important aspect for any good AI-assistant.
 Continuous streaming of the output was also added to enhance the user experience.

 * **Comprehensive Testing:** A significant part of the process involved testing.
 This included verifying the assistant's responses to various coding questions, testing its handling of non-developer queries (as per the system prompt), and simulating various error conditions (like the backend being disconnected) to ensure graceful error handling.